FastNetMon Advanced integration with Cloudflare Magic Transit scrubbing centre

 Then continue to Summary and then "Create token".

-You will see token in format of long alpha numeric string, copy it.
+You will see a token in the format of a long, alphanumeric string; copy it.

-In addition to authentication token you will need account ID.
-To get it you need to pick up any domain and then on right panel you will see ZoneID and AccountID.
-If you do not have any domains at Cloudflare then you need to open main dashbaord and on the left menu select “Manage account”, “Members”.
-Then you need to check URL in your browser: “https://dash.cloudflare.com/xxxx/members” and long xxxx sequence will be AccountID.
+In addition to the authentication token, you will need the account ID.
+To get it, you need to pick any domain, and then in the right panel you will see ZoneID and AccountID.
+If you do not have any domains at Cloudflare, then you need to open the main dashboard and, on the left menu, select "Manage account", "Members".
+Then you need to check the URL in your browser: "https://dash.cloudflare.com/xxxx/members".
+The long xxxx sequence is your AccountID.

-How it works?
-When FastNetMon detects attack against IP address it determines /24 prefix for IP which is under attack and then announces it to Scrubbing Centre.
-When attack stops or ban time expires FastNetMon removes announce from Scrubbing Centre using their API.
+When FastNetMon detects an attack against an IP address, it determines /24 prefix for the IP which is under attack and then announces it to the scrubbing centre.
+When the attack stops or the ban time expires, FastNetMon removes the announce from the scrubbing centre using their API.

-You can set priority and weight as you wish, next hop need to be set to value provided by scrubbing centre.
+You can set a priority and weight as you wish; the next hop needs to be set to the value provided by the scrubbing centre.

-Then use fcli to apply configuration instead of editing file manually:
+Then use fcli to apply the configuration instead of editing the file manually:

 sudo fcli set plugin scrubbing_services_integration provider_name cloudflare